Batch Processing Photogrammetry Datasets

 Execution, Monitoring & Spatial Database Ingestion

 Processed meshes and point clouds should undergo topology validation and LOD generation before ingestion into spatial databases or web viewers.
-For complex ruin geometries requiring manual retopology or artifact removal, teams should route outputs to Mesh Generation & Optimization for Ruins for downstream refinement.
+For complex ruin geometries requiring retopology or artifact removal, teams should route outputs to Mesh Generation & Optimization for Ruins for downstream refinement.
 Automated reporting should aggregate alignment residuals, dense cloud point counts, and CRS transformation matrices into a machine-readable JSON manifest for academic publication and long-term repository compliance.